shalomeliy/EditREADME/README.md

 ## Installation

-To get started with the World of Games, follow the installation instructions provided in the [installation docs](docs/installation.md).
+To get started with the World of Games, follow the installation instructions provided in the ~[installation docs](docs/installation.md)~

 ## Level 1: Getting Started